perf2711/vpn-reroute/README.md

 ## How it works

-1. Find the gateway that routes 0.0.0.0 - if connected to a VPN, this will be a `utun*` interface - if not, exit
+1. Find the default route - if connected to a VPN, this will route via a `utun*` interface - if not, exit
-2. Remove the `0.0.0.0` route via VPN
-3. Find the next default route - this should be the "pre-VPN" default route and re-add it
+2. Find the next default route - this should be the "pre-VPN" default route
+3. Remove the `0.0.0.0` route via VPN
+4. Re-add the pre-VPN default route
-4. Iterate through all hosts and route them via the VPN interface
+5. Iterate through all hosts and route them via the VPN interface